AnselmPowell/ShapeMatchGame/Memory Bank/gameMechanicsAndPhysics.md

 2. While still holding, player swipes in the direction they want to move (left or right)
 3. A visual indicator (blue glow) shows which direction is selected
 4. When the player releases their finger/mouse, the move is executed
-5. The move only happens if a valid direction was swiped and the target cell is empty
+5. The move only happens if a valid direction was swiped and the target cell is empty or a portal

 This approach feels natural on mobile devices while maintaining the same visual feedback as the traditional selection system.
 It uses the same validation rules as the click-based system, ensuring consistent physics and game behavior.